gmarpons/Crisp/README.md

 SWI-Prolog, with the `configure`'s extra argument `--with-swipl-includes`.
 E.g., in Debian/Ubuntu (and derivatives) you need to use `--with-swipl-includes=/usr/lib/swi-prolog/include/`.
+Installation directory can be set with `--prefix=SOME_DIR_WITH_WRITE_ACCESS`.
-Documentation for other `configure` command line options (such as `--prefix`, or `--with-swipl-libs`) can be obtained typing
+Documentation for other `configure` command line options (such as `--with-swipl-libs`) can be obtained typing

     $CRISP_SRC_ROOT/configure --help

 Compilation is possible with a recent version of LLVM/clang (it does not work with GCC).
-In order to build and install Crisp, and assuming that commands `clang` and `clang++` are accessible from the `PATH` variable, type:

-    make
-    make install

 As usual, you can specify a particular building compiler with environment variables `CC` and `CXX`.
-E.g., write
+For instance, to compile Crisp using the same compiler you are building an add-on for,
+type:

     make CC=$LLVM_OBJ_ROOT/$BUILD_MODE/bin/clang \
       CXX=$LLVM_OBJ_ROOT/$BUILD_MODE/bin/clang++

+    make install

-to compile Crisp using the same compiler you are building an add-on for, where `BUILD_MODE` can be `Release`, `Debug+Asserts`, or another combination describing the debugging/optimizing/profiling options you have used to build LLVM/clang (see Prerequisite 1 above).
+where `BUILD_MODE` can be `Release`, `Debug+Asserts`, or another combination describing the debugging/optimizing/profiling options you have used to build LLVM/clang (see Prerequisite 1 above).